nileshpaliwal/Stock-Prediction-Using-Quandl/README.md

 However, in our case, we only need the Adj.
 Close column for our predictions.

 df = df[['Adj.
 Close']]
-Now, letís set up our forecasting.
-We want to predict 30 days into the future, so weíll set a variable forecast_out equal to that.
+Now, let‚Äôs set up our forecasting.
+We want to predict 30 days into the future, so we‚Äôll set a variable forecast_out equal to that.
 Then, we need to create a new column in our dataframe which serves as our label, which, in machine learning, is known as our output.
 To fill our output data with data to be trained upon, we will set our  prediction column equal to our Adj.
 Close column, but shifted 30 units up.

 forecast_out = int(30) # predicting 30 days into future
 df['Prediction'] = df[['Adj.
 Close']].shift(-forecast_out) #  label column with data shifted 30 units up